OCFL/extensions/README.md

    1. At least two OCFL Editors have "[Approved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews)" the pull-request
    1. At least one other community member has "[Approved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews)" the pull-request
    1. The approvers represent three distinct organizations
-1. After the pull-requests is merged with `NNNN` in the _Registered Name_ in place of the real extension number.
-An OCFL Editor will determine the extension number based on the next sequentially available number, and create an additional administrative pull-request to change `NNNN` to the appropriate number in extension file name, the extension document itself, and add an entry to the index page entry (`docs/index.md`).
+1. After the pull-requests has been merged with `NNNN` in the _Registered Name_, in place of the real extension number, an OCFL Editor will determine the extension number based on the next sequentially available number.
+They will create an additional administrative pull-request to change `NNNN` to the appropriate number in extension file name, the extension document itself, and add an entry to the index page entry (`docs/index.md`).